Share price out of sync?

 As illustrated by Figure 15, we have also included rankings against a subset of fund of funds that SLPE considers to be its direct peer group: HarbourVest Global Private Equity, Pantheon International, ICG Enterprise and BMO Private Equity.
 While SLPE’s total returns appear lower than some of its peers over a one year period, we emphasise that the impact of COVID-19 is feeding through to the NAVs of funds at different points in time.
-SLPE has proactively adjusted the value of some of its fund holdings, in cases where the underlying managers had yet to do so.
+SLPE has proactively revised down the value of some of its fund holdings, in cases where the underlying managers had yet to do so.
 Not all the funds listed in Figure 15 have adopted the same approach.

 Given that SLPE’s, and indeed the wider sector’s strategies, are inherently longer-term and SLPE’s indefinite life structure, the five-year figures arguably provide a better basis for comparison.
 Here, SLPE has delivered the third (out of five) and sixth best (out of 12) returns against its direct and wider peer groups.
 Longer time periods can provide a more accurate representation of the realised returns generated.

 SLPE’s ongoing charges ratio of 1.1% is the lowest of its direct peer group and competitive versus the wider peer group.
 We note that SLPE is the only fund, among those listed in Figure 15, whose manager does not levy a performance fee, in addition to performance fees paid out to third-party managers.
 SLPE’s ongoing charges are lower than funds that are more than twice its size, in market cap terms.